caraya/personal-blog/content/blog/grid-template-areas.md

   - Web Development
 ---

-CSS Grid Layout revolutionized how developers build two-dimensional layouts, moving us beyond the hacks and workarounds of the past.
-Most of the time we see grid used for positioning elements in specifica areas of the grid.
+CSS Grid Layout changed how developers build two-dimensional layouts, moving us beyond float and table layouts.
+Most of the time we see grid used for positioning elements in specific areas of the grid.

 This post covers grid template areas, from its basic mechanics to its applications and limitations.